VCityTeam/UD-Graph/Transformations/XML-to-RDF/Readme.md

 # XML to RDF transformer
 Model driven transformation tools for creating RDF/OWL knowledge graphs from XML files.
 There are currently 3 tools:
 - A [python based tool](#XML-to-RDF-Transformation) for creating RDF/OWL graphs from XML data and a network of OWL 2 DL ontologies
-- An [XSLT based tool](#XSLT-based-transformations) for creating RDF/OWL graphs and ontologies from XML data, and an XSD schema, following the work of [[Metral et al. 2010]](https://orbi.uliege.be/handle/2268/26716)
+- An [XSLT based tool](#XSLT-based-transformations) for creating RDF/OWL graphs and ontologies from XML data, and an XSD schema, following the work of [[Metral et al. 2010]](https://orbi.uliege.be/handle/2268/26716) and [[Bedini et al. 2011]](https://ieeexplore.ieee.org/document/6061418)

 Both of these tools support GML instances.